Exciton-magnon transitions in the frustrated chromium antiferromagnets CuCrO2, alpha-CaCr2O4, CdCr2O4, and ZnCr2O4: Experimental Results and Discussion

-In the case of CdCr$_2$O$_4$ one can clearly see the emergence of two new modes M$_0$ and M$_3$ related to the $^4A_2 \rightarrow {}^2E$ transition.
-In the magnetically ordered state the onset becomes very sharp and is governed by the sharp narrow mode M$_0$ at 14125 cm$^{-1}$ which we assign to the purely excitonic transition.
-In an enlarged scale [see Fig.~\ref{fig:zoom_cco_zco}(a)] shoulders are visible in the spectrum at a distance $\pm 17(2)$~cm$^{-1}$ from M$_0$.
-These sidebands can be attributed to a hot (M$_{-1}$) and cold magnon (M$_{1}$) sideband.
-The magnetic excitation spectrum of CdCr$_2$O$_4$ has been studied by neutron scattering and spin wave excitations with energies m$_a$=0.65\,meV (5.2\wn), m$_b$ = 2.3\,meV (18.6\wn) and m$_c$ = 4.7\,meV (37.9\wn) were reported at the wave vector (1,0.915,0) associated with the zone center of the incommensurate spin structure.\cite{Chung2005} We identify M$_{\pm1}$ within the experimental uncertainty with the magnon branch m$_b$, which reportedly is only slightly dispersive.\cite{Chung2005} In a high-field ESR study up to ten magnetic excitation modes have been observed and attributed to higher-harmonics of helical spin-resonance modes.\cite{Kimura06} A recent analysis confirmed this idea and identified the magnetic excitation spectrum as due to highly dispersive helimagnons.\cite{Choi2012} The excitation M$_3$ occurs at a distance of +61.7\,cm$^{-1}$ from the purely excitonic line M$_0$ and can be understood in terms of a cold exciton-three-magnon transition, where all three magnon branches are involved as (m$_a$ + m$_b$ + m$_c$) = 61.7\,cm$^{-1}$.
+In the case of CdCr$_2$O$_4$ one can clearly see the emergence of the absorption peak R1 at 14125\wn related to the $^4A_2 \rightarrow {}^2E$ transition.
+In an enlarged scale [see Fig.~\ref{fig:zoom_cco_zco}(a)] shoulders are visible in the spectrum at a distance $\pm$17(2)\wn from R1.
+In line with the discussion of CuCrO$_2$ and $\alpha$-CaCr$_2$O$_4$ the shoulder at the low-energy flank is assigned to a zero-magnon line ZM and R1 to an exciton-one-magnon sideband.
+The magnetic excitation spectrum of CdCr$_2$O$_4$ has been studied by neutron scattering and spin wave excitations with energies $m_a=0.65$~meV (5.2\wn), $m_b = 2.3$~meV (19\wn) and $m_c = 4.7$~meV (38\wn) were reported at the wave vector (1,0.915,0) associated with the zone center of the incommensurate spin structure.\cite{Chung2005} In addition, in a high-field ESR study up to ten magnetic excitations have been observed and attributed to higher-harmonics of helical spin-resonance modes.\cite{Kimura06} A recent theoretical analysis confirmed this idea and described the magnetic excitation spectrum as due to helimagnons.\cite{Choi2013, Choi2013a} We identify R1 as an exciton-one-magnon absorption involving the magnon energy $m_b$, which reportedly is only slightly dispersive.\cite{Chung2005} The weak shoulder at a distance of +34\wn could then correspond to an exciton-one-magnon sideband involving $m_c$.
+Both the weak shoulders and mode R1 can not be detected anymore above the magnetic ordering temperature.

-Notably, both the one-magnon sidebands M$_{\pm1}$ and the excitonic mode M$_0$ can not be detected above the magnetic ordering temperature.
-However, the excitation M$_3$ remains clearly visible with increasing temperature and seems to persist up to the Curie-Weiss temperature of about 70~K, where the absorption spectrum seems to become plateau-like.
-This suggests that short-range helical spin correlations may already exist throughout the classical spin-liquid regime $T_\text{N}<T\leq\Theta_\text{CW}$.
+A further absorption peak is visible at a distance of +79\wn from ZM and remains visible above the N\'eel temperature and persists up to about 150~K, where the absorption spectrum seems to become plateau-like [see arrows in Fig.~\ref{fig:detail_cco_zco}(a)].
+This behavior is in contrast to the other absorption features at higher frequencies, which remain visible up to room temperature and, therefore, are likely not directly related to spin correlations.
+We speculate that the peak at +79\wn might therefore arise due to short-range spin correlations.
+A possible assignment of this peak could be an exciton-three-magnon peak involving $2m_b +m_c$.